T6113/T6113/README.md

  ## Current Focus

--  🎯 Completing my final Stage 4 project: Budget Buddy — a personal finance tracker with charts, authentication, and budgeting tools.
+-  🎯 Developing Budget Buddy — a personal finance tracker with charts, authentication, and budgeting tools.
 -  🧠 Exploring advanced JavaScript concepts and API integration.
 -  🌱 Preparing to contribute to open-source projects and expand my portfolio.